image090New York City Subway Page

 image074

 R40 car 4422 was spotted at Beach 67th Street Station near Rockaway Park in Queens on January 16, 2009.
-The slanted front end of these trains was meant to be an advanced, sleek design but the NYCTA determined that it was dangerous for passengers walking between subway trains, so future orders had a more conventional flat front end.
-The R40 cars were built by the St. Louis Car Company in 1968 and 1969 and were retired in June 2009.
+The slanted front end of these trains was meant to be an advanced, sleek design but the NYCTA determined that it was dangerous for passengers walking between subway cars, so future orders had a more conventional flat front end.
+The R40 cars were built by the St. Louis Car Company in 1968 and 1969 and were the last to be equipped with red and green lights for express and local service, though the lights were removed when the trains were overhauled in the 1980s.
+These trains were retired in June 2009.
+(Photo by Oren Hirsch)

 image075